-These requirements are the first step to ensuring caregivers can be a part of care transitions.
+These requirements are the first step to greater inclusion of caregivers in transitions.
 Where possible and appropriate, states may want to explore options for incentivizing CARE Act implementation or allowing for enforcement of its provisions.
 States have an opportunity to explore options for more consistent and robust implementation of all provisions of the CARE Act, up to and including provisions for enforcement and monitoring by relevant regulatory agencies.

-In addition to these considerations, health care and social service systems should routinely scan their policies and practices for unnecessary or outdated policies to make sure the needs of caregivers are reflected in those policies.
+In addition to these considerations, health care and social service systems should routinely scan their policies and practices for unnecessary or outdated policies that can present barriers to full family caregiver inclusion.
 Ideally, a caregiver should be identified prior to discharge and the results of the family caregiver assessment should be integrated into the discharge planning instructions, including referrals to supportive services, if appropriate.
 (Also supports Outcome 2.2) State and community agencies can support this effort by partnering with health care systems to develop and offer caregiver support services that address the specific challenges associated with hospital discharge and similar transitions.

-Supported decision making (SDM) is one alternative to guardianship that ensures people with disabilities retain their decision-making capacity.
+Supported-decision making (SDM) is one alternative to guardianship that ensures people with disabilities retain their decision- making capacity.
 With SDM, individuals retain their right to make decisions for themselves with the support of trusted friends and/or family members they choose.
-For more information, visit ACL's Supported Decision Making Program webpage.
+For more information, visit ACL's Supported-Decision Making Program webpage.

 Lessons learned from integrating family caregivers into settings transitions have the potential to benefit family caregivers in other settings.
-(Also supports Outcome 5.3)

-There are multiple health care-centric care-coordination models proven to support people and their caregivers during transitions.
+(Also supports Outcome 5.3) There are multiple health care-centric care-coordination models proven to support people and their caregivers during transitions.
 For example, research has shown that coordinating care transitions is especially important for family caregivers of someone with dementia, especially where a change of location can result in more demands on the caregiver due to agitation, disorientation, or decompensating of the person receiving support.
 Other sectors can look to such models to translate caregiverfocused transitional programs to other settings, such as supportive services to people with long-term care needs and their family caregivers.